Having a dive computer will free you from having to worry about calculations of your nitrogen levels using complicated dive tables.

 The style of the wristwatch makes it easier for the divers to view the screen of the small computer while swimming deep in the ocean.
 Although dive watches and dive computers are two different things, still, people who are unaware about the actual difference often refer dive computers as dive watches because they are created in the form of a watch.

-A standard dive computer contains the following features which makes it preferable for all the scuba divers.
+A beginner dive computer contains the following features which makes it preferable for all beginner scuba divers.

 - It has a display which is easily readable however the color of the display depends on the style of the dive computer.